-'I've made £270 in under three months... taking pictures of job ads on my phone'
+'I've collected £270 in vouchers in under three months... taking pics of job ads on my phone'

 A MoneySavingExpert.com reader bagged £270 in vouchers by taking pictures of job adverts, after reading about the Job Spotter app in our weekly email.